BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 **Map 2**

 - On the hill where we found the 3 Exp.
 Candies, you can find a hidden *Chewing Gum*.
-- South of the hill, you can get a hidden *Poke Snax* between some rock pillars.
+- South of the hill, you can get a hidden *Poké Snax* between some rock pillars.
 - On the left side of the desert you'll see a clump of desert roses and cacti.
 Nearby is a hidden *Oval Stone*.
 - Hugging the left wall of the desert, you'll find a hidden *Green Shard* in a bush.
 - Across the desert, north of where we found the Relic Copper earlier, you can find a hidden *Green Shard* and *Purple Shard* near desert rose trees.